Film Reviews: Toronto International Film Festival – Mike Leigh, Edna O’Brien, Sean Baker, and Rhodesia’s Last Days

 Leigh, 82, hasn’t made a feature film since Peterloo (2018), a look back at a brutal massacre of British protesters by British troops in 1819.
 He’s in a familiar contemporary landscape in this drama: an uneasy middle-class house.
 What’s different is that his characters are Black, although that doesn’t seem to weigh visibly on the misery on display.
 To paraphrase Tolstoy — too broadly — unhappiness is an equal-opportunity condition.

 Pansy (Marianne Jean-Baptiste) is a woman who cooks and complains, often loudly, in a sterile home.
-Her husband, Curtley, is a plumber and her son, Moses, who is usually attached to an electronic device, is without a job.
+Her husband, Curtley, is a plumber, and her son, Moses, who is usually attached to an electronic device, is without a job.
 Mostly silent, Moses takes long walks.
 The men’s lives feel opaque, withdrawn mostly out of self-preservation, and Pansy feels that she’s been wronged by almost everything.
 She does have a sister with two daughters and they bring some welcome warmth and humor to a family event.
-When they’re not unscreen, Hard Truths is a grim saga.
-Cannes, Venice, and Telluride festivals turned it down.
+When they’re not onscreen, Hard Truths is a grim saga.
+The Cannes, Venice, and Telluride festivals turned it down.

-What may be different for Leigh here, besides the short 97-minute running time and the meagre budget (his lowest in years, he has lamented), is the kind of storyline that was distilled from long sessions of improvisation that led to the final script.
-We are given scant hints of the the family’s backstory.
+What may be different for Leigh here, besides the short 97-minute running time and the meager budget (his lowest in years, he has lamented), is the kind of storyline that was distilled from long sessions of improvisation that led to the final script.
+We are given scant hints of the family’s backstory.
 Through scenes shot by veteran DP Dick Pope, mostly in stark white interiors with a frugal tidy look, we’re left to wonder what went wrong in these characters’ lives.
 It’s a question you could ask of many dysfunctional families.
 We get that things are hard, painfully hard, but why did they get this way?

 Hard Truths is a film that you respect more than enjoy.
 Pansy’s uncompromising anger might even win Baptiste an award or two.
 The film will get an Academy Award qualifying release in December and open in early January.